aminnie/Ketron-EVM-MIDI-Controller/README.md

 - Dial Up/Down

 #### NOTE:
 - The Ketron EVM expects all attached devices to be powered before you start it up.
-It will not detect any devices on the USB or MIDI ports that is not on, or added after EVM startup.
-The Macropad only has one USB port that is used to connect to the EVM, and as a result of the start up connect requirement we have to power it via a USB hub with external power.
-This hub is an example of what works well:  Wenter 5 Ports USB 3.0 Hub (https://www.amazon.com/gp/product/B0BMFDLRSQ/ref=ewc_pr_img_1?smid=ATSSJE5RHO7GG&psc=1)
+It will not detect any devices on the USB or MIDI ports that is not switched on, or added after EVM startup.
+The Macropad only has one USB port that is used to connect to the EVM, and as a result of the startup connect requirement we have to power it via a USB hub with external power.
+This hub is an example of what works:  Wenter 5 Ports USB 3.0 Hub (https://www.amazon.com/gp/product/B0BMFDLRSQ/ref=ewc_pr_img_1?smid=ATSSJE5RHO7GG&psc=1)

 #### Optional:
-- If you find the key illumoination distracting, you may want to turn the key lighting off in the code, or consider the Adafruit MX Black Keycaps with a window - https://www.adafruit.com/product/5112
+- If you find the key illumoination distracting, you may want to turn the key lighting down or off in the code, or consider the Adafruit MX Black Keycaps with a clear window slot - https://www.adafruit.com/product/5112
 - You could also consider a 3D printed case for the Macropad: https://www.printables.com/model/138045-adafruit-macropad-case or https://www.thingiverse.com/thing:4922256/makes

-Macropad used along with EVM iPad Controller:
+My setup with the ROland AT900C, EVM and iPad Controller and the Macropad:

 ![image](https://github.com/user-attachments/assets/b157a384-70e0-4774-a011-49b8d7b529fb)